 1. RELAY RACES are races between teams of four contestants, no one of whom may run more than one distance (leg).
-Note: For League Finals and IEC's, rules for relay make-up will be determined by the Valley Conference Track Board of Directors.

 It is permissible for the order of running (provided the same contestants comprise the team) to be changed between heats and succeeding rounds of the final, except in medley relays where all runners do not run the same distance.